saursin/riscv-atom/sw/bootloader/README.md

-# FlashBoot
+# RISC-V Atom bootloader
-FlashBoot is a bootloader for Hydrogensoc capable of loading and executing code from SPI flash memory.
+Bootloader for Hydrogensoc capable of loading and executing code from SPI flash memory.